 The Company has entered into licensing agreements with certain investors in various international markets in an attempt to capitalize on the Company's technology.
 The investors typically pay a licensing fee to receive Company marketing programs, technology and know-how in a selected area.
 The investor may be given a right to sell sublicense agreements as well.
 As part of the accounting for the up-front license revenue, revenue from the up-front license fee is recognized based on such factors as when the payment is due, collectability and when all material services or conditions relating to the sale have been substantially performed based on the terms of the agreement.
-The Company has four active licensing agreements, one covering Mexico, Central America, and Ecuador, one covering Venezuela, and two covering India.
+The Company has five active licensing agreements, one covering Mexico, Central America, and Ecuador, one covering Venezuela, two covering India and one covering China.

 In addition to the license fee, the Company earns royalties on subsequent processing and storage revenues by the licensee in the selected area and a fee on any sub-license agreements that are sold by the licensee where applicable.
 The Company also processes and stores specimens sent directly from customers of sub-licensees in Mexico, Central America, Ecuador and Venezuela.
 These fees are included in revenue on the consolidated statements of operations and comprehensive income (loss).
 As part of the accounting for royalty revenue, the Company uses estimates and judgments based on historical processing and storage volume in determining the timing and amount of royalty revenue to recognize.
 The Company periodically, and at least annually, reviews license and royalty receivables for collectability and, if necessary, will record an expense for an allowance for uncollectible accounts.
-If the financial condition of the Company's sub-licensee's customer base were to decrease, it would negatively impact the Company's ongoing license income.
+If the financial condition of the Company's sub-licensees were to deteriorate beyond the estimates, the Company may have to increase the allowance for doubtful accounts which could have a negative impact on earnings.
+If the licensee's customer base were to decrease, it would negatively impact the Company's ongoing license income.